emory-cs-infovis-master/web-dev/README.md

 *From now on, and in all upcoming tutorials and assignments we will use the common abbreviation JS for the term JavaScript.*

-In this course, we will use **ES6** (6th version of the JS standard ECMAScript) which is a significant update to previous JS versions.
-It includes dozens of new features to make your code more modern and more readable.
-One of these features is the (optional) ability to write object-oriented code.

 We highly recommend that you follow a JS style guide (e.g., [Airbnb](https://google.github.io/styleguide/jsguide.html) or [Google](https://google.github.io/styleguide/jsguide.html)) to ensure consistency and to improve the overall code quality, especially in team projects.

 ### A short reiteration of the basic concepts of JS